10K Recovery Week

 Burnout or mental fatigue

-Recovery is part of the build, not a break from it.
+Recovery is an essential part of the training process, an integral component of the build rather than simply a break or pause from it.

 When to Schedule It

-Most 10K runners benefit from a recovery week every 3 to 5 weeks.
+Most 10K runners typically benefit from incorporating a recovery week into their training schedule every 3 to 5 weeks, allowing their bodies adequate time to rest and repair.

 You’ll also want one after: